-For more complicated or time-consuming matters the fee will be based on my hourly rate of £275.00 subject to a minimum fee of £100, plus disbursements.
-The fee charged may include time spent on preliminary advice, drafting and preparation time, making and receiving telephone calls, correspondence written and received in all formats, arranging legalisation and record keeping.
+For more complicated or time-consuming matters such as where I am asked to obtain legalisation the fee will be time based on my hourly rate of £275.00.
+The fee charged will include time spent on attendances, drafting and preparation time, making and receiving telephone calls, correspondence written and received in all formats, arranging Legalisation and record keeping.
+All correspondence in or out is charged at one tenth of my hourly rate, save where a fixed fee has been agreed.

 Disbursements: Some documents require legalisation before they will be accepted for use in the receiving jurisdiction by obtaining an apostille through the UK Foreign Commonwealth & Development Office and, for some countries, additional legalisation is required through the relevant embassy or consulate.
-[The cost of legalisation in this matter, including agent's fees and postage to and from the legalising authority, is £A. The cost of posting the documents to you/another person by [signed for post/international tracked and signed for post/courier] will be £B. Travelling fees will be..... etc]
+We will give you a cost for arranging legalisation in writing and ask for your authority to incur this cost before any charges are incurred.
+I may also incur translation or interpreter fees, courier and Royal Mail Special delivery charges with your prior approval.
+I may require advance payment of any disbursements.